Billionaire Richard Branson calls for new 'Marshall Plan' after Irma

 With ports mended and weather cleared, officials sent in more aid and arranged stepped-up evacuations Monday in remote Caribbean islands devastated and cut off by Hurricane Irma.

-The monster storm stripped the islands' formerly lush green hills to a brown stubble and flattened buildings, then swamped much of Cuba's coastline, including Havana's iconic Malecon seawall.
+The monster storm stripped the islands' formerly lush green hills to a brown stubble and flattened buildings.

 At least 24 people died in Anguilla, Barbuda, the French-Dutch island of St. Martin, St. Barts, the U.S. Virgin Islands and the British Virgin Islands.
 Among them was a 2-year-old boy swept away when his home filled with water.